top of page

 Liver 8

-• Kidney - Fear: Kidneys are at the root chakra and govern our feelings of safety, security, and sexuality.
-When the Kidneys are in disharmony we experience urinary disturbances, low back pain, knee pain, sexual dysfunction, tinnitus, infertility, and the predominant emotion is fear.
-The Kidney meridian rules our reproductive hormonal systems.
-When the Kidneys are balanced we are calm, secure, and vibrant with a healthy libido and balanced hormones.
+• Kidney - Fear: Kidneys are at the root chakra and govern our feelings of safety, security, and connectedness.
+When the Kidneys are in disharmony we may experience urinary disturbances, low back pain, knee pain, sexual dysfunction, tinnitus, infertility, and the predominant emotion is fear.
+Grief can put us in a fear state and negatively affect the Kidney system.
+When the Kidneys are balanced we are calm, secure, and vibrant.

 Foods to support the Kidney: walnuts, miso, mushrooms